-(American, 1926-2012) was born in Gardenville, a suburb of Buffalo, NY.
+Catherine Burchfield Parker (American, 1926-2012) was born in Gardenville, a suburb of Buffalo, NY.
 Her father was the well known watercolor painter, Charles E. Burchfield (American, 1893-1967).
-Her mother was Bertha Kenreich, the daughter of a farmer.
-From both parents, she and her four siblings all learned a love of classical music and nature, especially the drama of weather and the seasons.
+From both her parents Charles and Bertha (nee Kenreich) she and her four siblings all learned a love of classical music and nature, especially the drama of weather and the seasons.

 Growing up in the home of a painter, it was natural for Parker to want to become one.
 After high school, she studied for a year at the Buffalo Art Institute.
 But wanting to move away from the influence of her father, she left Buffalo to study at the Kansas City Art Institute in Kansas City, Missouri.
 She studied there for three years, where her principal painting instructor was Ross Braught.